osm-americana/color-unclasher/README.md

 }
 ```

 2. **Edit Non-compliant Pairs File For Pairs To Ignore**: Let's say I am not worried about "airport" and "grass" having similar colors, then I would **leave** pairs with "airport" and "grass" in the file, and delete the rest.
-The edited file should look like:
+Rename the file to pairsToIgnore.txt, then the file should look like:

 ```js
 {